veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 ---

+## Managing User/Group Permissions (Authorization)

+{{< hint warning >}}
+**UAK users:**
+- You can set groups for each api key or use the API Key ID as the "username" and create individual permissions for them.
+- Note for Enterprise Plus customers using OpenID and UAK: Typically, Authorization is enabled with the `ANKA_ENABLE_CONTROLLER_AUTHORIZATION` and other similar ENVs.
+However, when using your Ent+ license with OpenID and UAK, you will **always** need to add permissions for the groups claim you set in your OpenID configuration.
+Otherwise, you'll see a blank Controller UI and API requests will fail.
+{{< /hint >}}

+{{< include file="_partials/Anka Build Cloud/_managing-permissions.md" >}}

+---

 ## Token Authentication Protocol (TAP)

 This communication protocol is for user authentication using asymmetric encryption.
 You'll need to use this if you plan on making curl calls using an Authorization: bearer header.